ferristseng/EW-L2-plot-marker/README.md

 #### Pharmacy Marker

-Now look at the pharmacies dataset we found, and try adding a marker for one of the Pharmacies in Maryland!
+Now look at the pharmacies dataset we found, and try adding a marker for one of the pharmacies in Maryland!

 ![Pharmacy Marker](./images/marker.png)